Internal Linking in SEO | How to be effective

 For example if they have 30 pages of content and 20 of those pages all have links from other sites in the dozens, that means if they collectively point those pages (which are augmented from off page SEO factors) toward one specific internal page within their own website, the elected page then becomes the new preferred landing page a.k.a champion page for the apex/keyword.

-So, if your recent SEO efforts have failed, maybe your pages simply just do not have enough relevant content to rank for your keywords, despite any aggressive linkbuilding.
-Ranking with linking and no or very little content can be done, but it just makes your life harder.
-It’s just google’s (and other engines) natural tendency to extract relevancy from on-page content.
+So, if your recent SEO efforts have failed, your pages may not have enough relevant content to rank for your keywords despite any aggressive link-building.
+Ranking with linking and no or very little content can be done, but it makes your life harder.
+It’s just google’s (and other engines’) natural tendency to extract relevancy from on-page content.

 ~Stephen